ankushsingh999/Stochastic-Gradient-Descent/README.md

 # L2-regularized Linear Regression via Stochastic Gradient Descent

 Trained a 2-layer neural network (i.e., linear regression) for age regression The training data was split 80:20 for training and validation.
-The hyperparameters and optimized weights are the evaluated on the network on the test set.
+The hyperparameters and optimized weights are then evaluated on the network on the test set.

 The training and testing data are available here: